kioie/InventoryManagement/README.md

-# Spring GCP Starter + Spring Cloud: Inventory Management
+# Spring GCP: Inventory Management Rest Service
 **About**

 This is a demo app built on Spring, to test out a CI/CD deployment plan on Google Cloud Platform.
 This demo is designed with the goal of integrating GCP services to ease deployment on a GCP Cloud build pipeline.